Whimsy Stick

 Breeds

 Labs, GSDs, Huskies in apartments: be honest about the space requirements for larger dogs.
-Indoor sessions work well as a supplement, but working-line dogs over 30 lbs may need outdoor sessions too.
-Full guide at GSD and Malinois Guide.
-See also Best Flirt Pole for High Energy Dogs.
+Indoor sessions work well as a supplement, but working-line dogs over 30 lbs typically need outdoor sessions too.
+The full equipment selection for these dogs is in the flirt pole buying guide.

 Which Whimsy Stick Is Right for Your Apartment Dog

 For dogs under 30 lbs (which covers most apartment dogs) the Standard is the right tool.
-It’s sized for controlled indoor movement, light enough for precise technique in a tight space, and the Kevlar line produces smooth lure movement with no elastic snap-back.
-For larger dogs over 30 lbs, the Rugged XL is the right build even indoors, because larger breeds generate significant force during structured chase regardless of the space they’re in.
-For the full equipment comparison, see the Buying Guide.
+It is sized for controlled indoor movement, light enough for precise technique in a tight space, and the Kevlar line produces smooth lure movement with no elastic snap-back.
+For the full head-to-head with the most commonly compared competitor, see Whimsy Stick vs Squishy Face.
+For owner-reported results from apartment dog owners specifically, see what apartment dog owners say.

-Sized for indoor use.
+Built for indoor use.
 Kevlar static line, smooth precise movement, quick-swap lures.
-The right build for most apartment dogs. $54.95, free shipping, 30-day guarantee.
+The right build for most apartment dogs under 30 lbs.

 Commonly Asked Questions